raghavverma2/DNA-Translator/README.md

 # DNA-Translator

-A Python bioinformatics script for translating DNA nucleotides sequence into RNA or proteins.
+A Python script for translating DNA nucleotides sequence into RNA or proteins.
+First steps into bioinformatics.

 ## Usage: